-Other required readings are available on the York University eClass course web page Course: AP/PPAS3190 A - Public Administration (Summer 2020-2021) (yorku.ca).
+Other required readings are available on the York University eClass course web page Course: AP/PPAS3190 B - Public Administration (Full Year 2021-2022).
 Please arrange for access, and check the site between classes.
 All course readings, materials, and announcements are posted on this site.
 Case studies, exercises, research, and informed discussion draw upon current publications and reliable Internet sites for pertinent opinion and evidence from domestic and international sources.